SWilk356/336B_Advanced_Interaction_Design/README.md

-# 336B_Advanced_Interaction_Design
-a repo to store my projects for 336B_Advanced_Interaction_Design

-Typeface: A page showcasing a typeface I designed.
+A page showcasing a typeface I designed for WashU's 336B Advanced Interaction Design.
 An experiment in interactivity.